 The primary reduction in Scope 2 emissions was due to additional renewable energy in our portfolio, decommissioning of network and real estate assets, and network radio resource efficiency improvements.
 We also implemented various internal efficiency projects, including building optimization modifications and repairs such as HVAC upgrades and lighting retrofits.

 See our Energy Management issue brief for more information about our energy programs.

-For the first time in 2018, AT&T is reporting emissions related to waste generation.
-AT&T utilized the Environmental Protection Agency’s (EPA) Waste Reduction Model (WARM) to report emissions from several different waste management practices.
-We delineated our waste material by corrugated containers, office paper, dimensional lumber, yard trimmings, mixed paper, mixed metals, mixed plastics, mixed recyclables, food waste, mixed organics and mixed municipal solid waste.
-Our recycling efforts enable us to offset our waste-related emissions for a net total of -25,920 MT CO2e.
+- Waste Generated in Operations: To calculate our emissions related to waste generation, AT&T uses the Environmental Protection Agency’s Waste Reduction Model to report emissions from several different waste management practices.
+We delineate our waste material by corrugated containers, office paper, dimensional lumber, yard trimmings, mixed paper, mixed metals, mixed plastics, mixed recyclables, food waste, mixed organics and mixed municipal solid waste.
+In 2020, our waste-related emissions were 65,646 MT CO2e.